Rick Tocchet: Coaching career

 Tocchet became an assistant coach for the Colorado Avalanche in 2002–03.
 In the summer of 2005, he became an assistant coach with the Phoenix Coyotes.
 On December 17, 2005, Tocchet took over as interim head coach for Phoenix, stepping in while head coach Wayne Gretzky was out on an indefinite leave of absence due to his mother's illness (and subsequent death).
 The team went 2–3–0 under Tocchet.
 Gretzky eventually resumed his duties on December 28.

 Tocchet was named as the associate coach of the Tampa Bay Lightning on July 9, 2008.
-On November 16, he was named the interim head coach of the Lightning, replacing Barry Melrose who was fired two days earlier after compiling a 5–7–4 record.
+On November 14, he was named the interim head coach of the Lightning, replacing Barry Melrose who was fired two days earlier after compiling a 5–7–4 record.
 Tocchet lost his first game to the Carolina Hurricanes in a shootout.
 Tocchet's first win came two games later on November 21 against the Nashville Predators.
 However, he would go on to lose his next nine games, and twelve of the next thirteen.
-On May 11, 2009 Tocchet had the interim tag removed and was signed to a two-year deal by the Lightning.
+On May 11, 2009, Tocchet had the interim tag removed and was signed to a two-year deal by the Lightning.
 On April 12, 2010 he was relieved of his coaching duties by the new ownership of the Tampa Bay Lightning.
 On June 25, 2014, he was hired by the Pittsburgh Penguins to be an assistant coach.
 On June 12, 2016, Tocchet won the Stanley Cup with the Penguins.
-He won his second Stanley Cup as a coach on June 11, 2017, when the Penguins defeated the Nashville Predators in six games.
+He won his second Stanley Cup as an assistant coach on June 11, 2017, when the Penguins defeated the Nashville Predators in six games.

 On July 11, 2017, Tocchet was named head coach for the Arizona Coyotes.
 On February 29, 2020, Tocchet earned his 100th win as head coach of the Coyotes in a 5–2 victory over the Buffalo Sabres.
-At the conclusion of the 2020–21 season, Tocchet and the Coyotes mutually agreed to part ways.
+After the 2020–21 season, Tocchet and the Coyotes mutually agreed to part ways.

+On January 22, 2023, Tocchet was named head coach of the Vancouver Canucks to replace Bruce Boudreau.
+The 2023–24 season, Tocchet's first full season in charge was a major success for the team, who won the Pacific Division title in the regular season.
+The Canucks reached the second round of the 2024 playoffs, losing to the Edmonton Oilers in seven games.
+Tocchet received the Jack Adams Award as the NHL coach of the year.
+On April 29, 2025, the Canucks announced that Tocchet would not return as head coach.

-On January 22, 2023, Tocchet was named head coach for the Vancouver Canucks.
+On May 14, 2025, Tocchet was named head coach of the Philadelphia Flyers.

 Analyst

 After leaving Tampa Bay, Tocchet served alongside Michael Barkann, Al Morganti, Bill Clement, and Steve Coates as a Flyers Postgame Live panelist on Comcast SportsNet.

-He joined TNT's hockey coverage in 2021 as a studio analyst.
+He joined TNT's ice hockey coverage in 2021 as a studio analyst, and later briefly returned in 2025 after his stint with the Canucks.